canonical/charmcraft/docs/tutorial/flask.rst

 Clean up environment
 ====================

-We've reached the end of this tutorial.
-We have created a Flask application, deployed it locally, exposed it via ingress and integrated it with a database!

 If you'd like to reset your working environment, you can run the following in the root directory for the tutorial: